-3. Straighten the bent tabs on the propeller nut retainer.
+2. Straighten the bent tabs on the propeller nut retainer.

-- Place a block of wood between the gearcase and propeller to hold the propeller and remove propeller nut. - Pull the propeller straight off the shaft.
+- 3. Place a block of wood between the gearcase and propeller to keep the propeller from turning.
+Remove the propeller nut. - 4.
+Pull the propeller straight off the shaft.
 If the propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer.

-Coat the propeller shaft with Quicksilver or Mercury Precision Lubricants Anti-Corrosion Grease or 2-4-C with Teflon.
+5. Coat the propeller shaft with Quicksilver or Mercury Precision Lubricants Anti-Corrosion Grease or 2-4-C Marine Lubricant with Teflon.